henrituol/datankanssa/README.md

 # datankanssa
-A BI suite for working with data (a full stack exercise)
+A BI suite (dashboard) for working with data (a full stack exercise)

 Objectives:
 - Frontend (React)